KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 Generally speaking, documenting what every line of code does is bad practice, but there are some cases when the most efficient or streamlined way to write a piece of code isn't always the most intuitive.
 This is the perfect use case for _what_ comments.
 Not every method or class can have an intuitive name.
 Whether the functionality itself is too complex, or there simply isn't a way to come up with a succinct name, it is sometimes necessary to use a simple method name and preface it with a short description of what that method does.

 A great example of this can be found in the source code for the Laravel PHP framework.
-The `after()` method take a string, and returns everything after a given search value.
-Unfortunately, because of the highly specific nature of the method itself, a method name like `returnEverythingAfter()` adds unnecessary verbosity to a codebase without exactly providing a more clear indication about what the method does.
+The `after()` method takes a string, and returns everything after a given search value.
+Unfortunately, because of the highly specific nature of the method itself, a method name like `returnEverythingAfter()` adds unnecessary verbosity to a codebase without exactly providing an immediately clear indication about what the method does.

 ```php
 /**